humilitykind/SMARTDOC/README.md

    - Ensure your `.env` file contains valid API keys.

 ### Debug Logs
-- Debug logs are included in the code to help identify issues during file processing.
+- Debug logs are commented in the code to help identify issues during file processing.
 - Check the terminal output for detailed error messages.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---